Financial-Times/n-ui/components/n-ui/ads/README.md

 ## Background

-ft.com has an eglalitarian means of adding JavaScript to the web page.
+The old ft.com had an eglalitarian means of adding JavaScript to the web page.

-This causes problems for web page performance, technical support, and managing overall coherance of the product.
+This caused problems for web page performance, technical support, and managing overall coherance of the product.

-This project is a stab at centralising our third-party code to give everyone more oversight about what's being added to ft.com.
+On the new ft.com we aim to centralise our third-party code to give everyone more oversight about what's being added to ft.com.

 ## Ground rules